Get the right financial help for your business, right when you need it.

 Think of bookkeeping as the starting point.
-Bookkeepers take your day-to-day transactions and record them in your accounting software.
+Bookkeepers take your day-to-day transactions and record them in your accounting software (yes of course accounting software like FreshBooks).
 This can include recording income and expenses, tracking accounts payable and receivable, reconciling your books with bank records, and keeping up with connected bank feeds.

 Accounting picks up where the bookkeeper left off.
-Accountants take the financial information recorded by the bookkeeper and use it to analyze the business’ health, prepare financial statements, and file your taxes (though not all accountants do taxes).
+A small business accountant can take the financial information recorded by a bookkeeper and use it to analyze the business’ health, prepare financial statements, and file your taxes (though not all accountants do taxes).
 Accounting is a more analytical process that turns the output of bookkeeping into useful insights into your small business.

 So, what about CPAs?
 Certified public accountants are accountants who have had specific training and education, and passed a rigorous exam on business and accounting concepts and regulations.
 Some accounting tasks can only be performed by a CPA (like auditing financial statements and filing with the SEC).
 Hiring a CPA when certification isn’t necessary may be more expensive.

 So, Should You Hire an Accountant—or a Bookkeeper?

 According to Brittany Turner, CPA and founder of modern accounting firm Countless, “If a business owner feels in over their head when it comes to bookkeeping, I would say to start by finding a bookkeeper or an accountant that can offer bookkeeping services.
 The bookkeeping does need to come first.
 Even with the best accountant in the world, if the bookkeeping is not current or correct, there won’t be anything for the accountant to work with.
 Bookkeeping is the foundation.”